llnek/jasal/README.md

 ## License

-Copyright © 2013-2017 Kenneth Leung
+Copyright © 2013-2022 Kenneth Leung

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache License either version 2.0 or (at your option) any later version.

 <!--- links -->